 9. The Student will, during the duration of the Study agreement and up to three years after that, refrain from unnecessary hurtful remarks regarding Tio, lecturers and/or his/her co-students.

-10. The Student will arrange a personal liability insurance and will keep this valid during the Bachelor programme.
+10. The Student will arrange a personal liability insurance and will keep this valid during the Programme.
 The Student will arrange a passport that is still at least valid for six months, as well as a travel and cancellation insurance, for excursions, trips, internships etc.

 Article 6 – Internships

-1. In principle, the Student is personally responsible for finding suitable internship companies.
+1. The Student is personally responsible for finding suitable internship companies.
 Tio offers guidance to Students in various ways.
 Additional information about this can be found in the applicable internship manual.
-If a Student fails to find a suitable internship company, Tio will offer a company.
-Under no circumstances will Tio be held liable for failure to find a suitable internship or a suitable internship company, in case a Student should turn down an internship company offered by Tio.
+If a Student fails to find a suitable internship company, Tio will provide a company.
+Under no circumstances will Tio be held liable for failure to find a suitable internship or a suitable internship company, in case a Student should turn down an internship company provided by Tio or if the Student is not accepted by the internship company.

 2. During the internship and final thesis period, Dutch internship companies pay Tio compensation for mediation and support.
 This fee is established annually.
 If the internship company does not pay this compensation, the fee is charged to the Student.
 This does not apply for students who graduate.